While there is plenty of blame to go around, we believe too many in the international community are ignoring a fundamental truth about this conflict:

 In 1993 Israelis and Palestinians began peace negotiations by signing a treaty called the Oslo Accords.
 In 2000, President Bill Clinton brought Israeli and Palestinian leaders together and proposed the creation of a Palestinian state in 97% of the West Bank and all of Gaza, with East Jerusalem as its capital.
 Israeli Prime Minister Ehud Barak said yes.

 Palestinian leader Yasser Arafat said no – a “colossal historic blunder” according to President Clinton.
 Arafat refused to make a counteroffer and instead launched the 2nd Intifada – a brutal campaign of suicide bombings and other attacks which murdered over 1,000 Israelis, the vast majority of them civilians.
-Israel responded with checkpoints, a security barrier, and other measures to protect its people.
+Israel responded with checkpoints, a security barrier, and other safety measures.
+These actions made life more difficult for Palestinians, but were unfortunately needed to dramatically reduced the number of Israeli deaths from terrorism.

 In 2014 negotiations began again, facilitated by U.S. Secretary of State John Kerry.
 While no comprehensive peace deal was put on the table, Kerry did propose a framework agreement on the major issues.
 Israeli PM Benjamin Netanyahu reportedly said yes to the framework.
 Additionally, according to a document leaked to Israeli media, there had been secret negotiations in which Netanyahu offered many concessions.